arnowelzel/photoswipe-fullscreen/README.md

 This plugin adds a fullscreen display buttun to the UI to [PhotoSwipe 5](https://github.com/dimsemenov/PhotoSwipe) by Dmytro Semenov.
 In addition to clicking the button you can also press the [F] key to enter fullscreen mode.

+This plugin is also used in [Lightbox with PhotoSWipe](https://wordpress.org/plugins/lightbox-photoswipe/).

 ## Using the plugin

 To use the plugin, import the module and create the plugin using the lightbox instance as parameter before you init the lightbox.